oracle/truffleruby/doc/contributor/interop.md

 it raises corresponding Ruby exception available in `Truffle::Interop` module.
 The names are the same, e.g. `Truffle::Interop::UnsupportedMessageException`.
 These exceptions inherit from `Exception`, therefore they are not caught by default in `rescue` (which catches descendants of `StandardError`).
-Only `Truffle::Interop::ArityException`takes an argument, an `Integer` to describe the number of expected arguments.
+Only `Truffle::Interop::ArityException`takes arguments, two `Integer`s to describe the minimum and maximum number of expected arguments.

 The detailed definitions of the behavior can be found in [another document](interop_details.md).